lt468/mphys_proj_pdep/README.md

-# Pressure Dependent Reactions implemented into ATMO
+# Pressure Dependent Reactions Implemented into ATMO

 This repository contains the implementation of pressure dependent reactions into ATMO, as part of my MPhys Project and dissertation titled "The Effects of a New Chemical Scheme on the Composition and Spectra of Giant Exoplanetary Atmospheres".
 The dissertation can be found [here](https://drive.proton.me/urls/WGV57CDY64#SzUvXANpNrcv).